ajt-it/cisco_host_config_backup/README.md

 N.B.
 ALL RIGHTS MUST NEVER BE GIVEN TO USERS OF THE SYSTEM.
      A MORE RESTRICTIVE MANAGEMENT OF ACCESS RIGHTS AND AUTHORIZATIONS MUST BE CONSIDERED.

-It is also possible to make the script executable with the command: "sudo chmod + x ./cisco_backup.py"

 ## Script execution process :